frankcleary/data-science-bytes/content/pandas-bad-join-tip.md

 	4  Unknown           116768

 ### Attempting the join
-If we attempt to join the two dataframes on their shared columns (`city_id` in this case), the result is empty, although we would expect ids 1-4 to match:
+If we attempt to join the two DataFrames on their shared columns (`city_id` in this case), the result is empty, although we would expect ids 1-4 to match:

 	:::python
 	In [6]: city_names_df.merge(city_pop_df)